-One of the most important factors in your personal financial situation is not how much your earn, but rather how much you spend.
-It’s important to manage your personal finances by spending less than your earn.
-But, many Canadians get caught in too much debt, trying to “keep up with the Jones” — in other words, have everything you want, from cars to electronics, even if you can’t afford it.
+One of the most important factors in your personal financial situation is not how much you earn, but rather how much you spend.
+But, many Canadians get caught in too much debt, trying to “keep up with the neighbours” — in other words, buying everything you want, from cars to electronics, even if you can’t afford it.
 Overspending can get you caught in a trap that you want to avoid.

 Create a budget to manage your personal finances

 Newcomers often rent an apartment as their first means of accommodation.
-Typically, rent prices for a small one-bedroom apartment begin at $700 and can be as high as $2,500 per month depending on the city you choose to settle.
+Typically, rent prices for a small one-bedroom apartment begin at $700 and can be as high as $2,500 per month depending on the city you choose to settle in.

-When renting, make sure that you conduct a thorough research of the apartment building and its surroundings and then outline the positives and negatives to see if it is the right place for you.
-Perhaps the property is close to amenities like shops, swimming pools, libraries and public transport which depending on your requirements, may make it an attractive option for you.
+When renting, make sure that you conduct thorough research on the apartment building and its surroundings and then outline the positives and negatives to see if it is the right place for you.
+Perhaps the property is close to amenities like shops, swimming pools, libraries, and public transport which depending on your requirements may make it an attractive option for you.

-You will need to factor in the costs of electricity (hydro), heating, telephone and cable and internet.
+You will need to budget for the cost of utilities such as electricity (hydro), heating, telephone, cable, and internet.

-Many rentals include heating and some include even hydro in the cost of rent.
+Many rentals include heating and some include even hydro in the cost of the rent.
 If you have to pay for electricity, you can ask the landlord what you expect to pay on a monthly basis.
 But, your bill will also depend on usage and time of day.

-When it comes to internet, cable and telephone, the best option is to shop for bundles (combined service plans) at the different providers in your area.
+When it comes to internet, cable, and telephone, the best option is to shop for bundles (combined service plans) from different telecom providers in your area.
 A bundle can cost anywhere between $60 per month to more than $100 per month.
 Or, check out streaming services that can be less expensive than the cost of cable television.

 Cell phone plans range from $15 per month to more than $150, depending on the number of free minutes and text messages and the data usage limits.
 Voicemail activation usually costs extra.
 You can start with a basic plan and upgrade according to your needs.